Wednesday, 5 November 2014

 My Father is good and always good.
 He is the strongest Daddy there is.
 He always wins.
 He always loves me.
 He will do anything for me (and He did so by even sacrificing His only begotten, beloved Son, Jesus so that He could adopt me).
 He is all powerful.
 He is almighty.
 He is the best Daddy ever.
 He is the loveliest.
 He is a very fair Daddy.
 He is always just.
 He is always right.
 He always protects me.
 He is a Mighty Warrior.
 He is always victorious.
 He always gives me the best gifts as much as I want.
 He always comforts me and secures me.
 He is Perfect.
 He is always the same.
 He always stays with me and never leaves me.
 He is the BEST DADDY for ever and always!

 In order to look after me, my Daddy will not think twice to thump the enemy.
 He will bash him up good.
 And He did.
 He will do anything to comfort me, to protect me and provide for me.
 He hates those who hate me.
 He destroys whatever rises up against me.
 My Daddy has anger and wrath against whatever wants to hurt (kill) me, whatever wants to take away (steal) from me, whatever wants to destroy in my life.
 As His child, He has given me His power to take action against these when He exposed the enemy at the cross through what Jesus did.
-This is His goodness towards me!

 Do you see my position?
 If I was in the camp of the enemy, I'd be afraid of my Daddy ... very afraid!

-I say 'almost' because God has made a way.
-It is called the Gospel of Jesus Christ.
-This Gospel is the power of God onto Salvation (Jesus).
-It changes ones vantage point entirely and forever, if received.
-This is the good news.
-The goodness of God (Jesus).
-And it is by the Goodness of God that repentance comes Rom 2:4.
-The verse says: Or despisest thou the riches of his goodness and forbearance and longsuffering; not knowing that the goodness of God leadeth thee to repentance?
+And it is by the Goodness of God that repentance comes [Rom 2:4].
+The verse says: Or despisest thou the riches of his goodness and forbearance and longsuffering; not knowing that the goodness of God leadeth thee to repentance.

 Repentance?

-To be of the mind of God Who says I no longer see your sins and transgressions and inequities, who says He sees you holy and sanctified and washed clean before Him, justified (just as if I never sinned).
-Outside of this I move in what is called the law and I am ultimately responsible for my own fate.
+Outside of repentance I move in what is called the law and I am ultimately responsible for my own fate.
 The law requires judgement.
 It requires justice.
 It requires a verdict.
 The verdict is either punishment (even if you transgressed in one offence) or acquittal (if ever you would be able to succeed and be compared with Jesus and that is impossible) - all this comes about tough our own making, our own choice and of our own decision as to with whom we take a stand.

-At Sinai the Israelites did choose not to have a personal relationship with God.
 Rather, they chose to have Moses to be a mediator between them and God.
 They also chose the law instead of a personal relationship of love and grace.
 What they did not consider was that the law (any law) demands justice.
-Before the law people committed all kinds of sins, even killing one another without consequence.

 Shortly after making this choice for the law ... shortly after the law was given, there is an incident where these people of the law put the law to the test.
 A man collecting firewood on the Sabbath was brought to Moses for judgement.
-Moses inquired from God and the LORD [you see Richard's bracket wont work here because we know exactly who the LORD is here.
+Moses inquired from God and the LORD [you see Richard's bracket won't work here because we know exactly who the LORD is here.
 It is יְהֹוָה identified by His very personal, and to the Jews unspeakable, Name] said unto Moses, The man shall be surely put to death: all the congregation shall stone him with stones without the camp.
-Num 15:35.
-God did not kill this man.
+[Num 15:35] God did not kill this man.
 He merely stated the obvious demand from the law.
 The law always demands a verdict.
 It demands conviction.
 It has no mercy.
 The law operates by invoking fear!

 The only way we can ever fall from Grace is when: Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace.
 Gal 5:4